StormStarbrickYT/discord-addons/README.md

 Welcome to this repository!
 Download the themes in the [download-themes-here](https://github.com/discord-addons/discord-addons/tree/master/download-themes-here) folder.

-## ⚠ Got any of Discord Addons themes before Oct 6, 2021?
+## ⚠ Got any of Discord Addons themes before Oct 6, 2021, or from the BetterDiscord website?

 You may redownload your theme or [change the import link](https://discord-addons.github.io/tutorials#update-import-link), because all themes linking to the old repo will no longer work on **Oct 25, 2021**.
 You may also see a notice in Discord.